kumaraditya1999/Algorithms/Merge Sort Algorithm.md

 Space Complexity: O(n)

   In all the 3 cases (worst, average and best),time complexity remains same as merge sort always divides the array in two halves and takes linear time to merge two halves.

+## Drawback

 It requires equal amount of additional space as the unsorted array.
+Hence its not at all recommended for searching large unsorted arrays.

+## Best application

-Hence its not at all recommended for searching large unsorted arrays.It is the best Sorting technique used for sorting Linked Lists.
+It is the best Sorting technique used for sorting Linked Lists.